Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: Randomized block Krylov methods

 Suppose now that $\bQ_{(1:p-1)}$ was obtained by the randomized Arnoldi method.
 Then, by noticing that

 where $\bnull_{(1:p-1,p)}$ is a null matrix of size of $\bH_{(p,1:p-1)}^\mathrm{T}$, we deduce that the solution~\cref{eq:RFOMsol} satisfies

 The relation~\cref{eq:skGalerkinFOM} can be viewed as the sketched version of the Galerkin orthogonality condition.
-To our knowledge, it was first used in model order reduction community to obtain a reduced-basis solution of parametric linear systems~\cite{balabanov2019randomized}.
-By using similar considerations as in~\cite{balabanov2019randomized}, one can show that~\cref{eq:skGalerkinFOM} preserves the quality of the classical Galerkin projection when $\bTheta$ is a $\varepsilon$-embedding for $Q_{p}$ with $\varepsilon\cond(\bA)<1$, though, in practice, this condition can be too pessimistic~\cite{balabanov2019randomized}.
-We leave the development of the randomized FOM method for future research. \end{remark}
+To our knowledge, it was first used in model order reduction community to obtain a reduced-basis solution of parametric linear systems~\parencite{balabanov2019randomized}.
+By using similar considerations as in~\parencite{balabanov2019randomized}, one can show that~\cref{eq:skGalerkinFOM} preserves the quality of the classical Galerkin projection when $\bTheta$ is a $\varepsilon$-embedding for $Q_{p}$ with $\varepsilon\cond(\bA)<1$, though, in practice, this condition can be too pessimistic~\parencite{balabanov2019randomized}.
+We leave the further development of the randomized FOM method for future research.

-\begin{remark} It should be noted that the reasoning of this section could be reversed.
-We could first derive the sketched minres projection $\bu_i = \arg \min_{\bv \in Q_{p-1}} \|\bTheta \br(\bv,\bb_i) \|$ and sketched Galerkin orthogonality condition~\cref{eq:skGalerkinFOM} by replacing the $\ell_2$-inner products and $\ell_2$-norms in the standard minres equation $\bu_i = \arg \min_{\bv \in Q_{p-1}} \|\br(\bv,\bb_i) \|$ and the standard Galerkin orthogonality condition~\cref{eq:GalerkinFOM} by sketched ones, similarly as was done in~\cite{balabanov2019randomized,balabanov2019randomized2}.
-After that, it could be realized that the solution to the sketched minres and Galerkin equations can be obtained by orthogonalizing the Krylov basis with respect to $\langle \bTheta \cdot , \bTheta \cdot \rangle$ and using the classical identities~\cref{eq:GMRESsol,eq:RFOMsol}. \end{remark}
+\begin{remark} {It should be noted that the reasoning of~\cref{RBGSRES,rmk:RFOM} could be reversed.
+We could first derive the sketched {minimal-residual} projection $\bu_i = \arg \min_{\bv \in Q_{p-1}} \allowbreak \|\bTheta \br(\bv,\bb_i) \|$ and sketched Galerkin orthogonality condition~\cref{eq:skGalerkinFOM} by replacing the $\ell_2$-inner products and $\ell_2$-norms in the standard {minimal-residual} equation $\bu_i = \arg \min_{\bv \in Q_{p-1}} \allowbreak\|\br(\bv,\bb_i) \|$ and the standard Galerkin orthogonality condition~\cref{eq:GalerkinFOM} by sketched ones, similarly as was done in~\parencite{balabanov2019randomized,balabanov2019randomized2}.
+After that, it could be realized that the solution to the sketched {minimal-residual} and Galerkin equations can be obtained by orthogonalizing the Krylov basis with respect to $\langle \bTheta \cdot , \bTheta \cdot \rangle$ and using the classical identities~\cref{eq:GMRESsol,eq:RFOMsol}.} \end{remark}